Pak summons US diplomat, lodges protest over 'interference' in internal affairs | Politics

 In a live address to the nation, 69-year-old Khan discussed a 'threat letter' and termed it as part of a foreign conspiracy to remove him as he was not acceptable for following an independent foreign policy.
 He named the US as the country behind the threat letter in what appeared to be a slip of tongue.

-Dunya News quoted sources as saying that the US diplomat was summoned by the Foreign Office (FO) over a "threatening letter" that warned of dire consequences if the Opposition's no-confidence motion against Khan failed.
+US Charge d' Affaires in Islamabad Angela P Aggeler was summoned by the Foreign Office (FO) over a "threatening letter" that warned of dire consequences if the Opposition's no-confidence motion against Khan failed, the Dawn newspaper reported.

 The step was taken after a decision by Pakistan's National Security Council (NSC) on Thursday.